khrome/requirejs-manifest-builder/README.md

 requirejs-manifest-builder.js
 ==============
-NPM is such a versatile solution, of course it works for frontend resources, so here's a commonjs manifest generator so you can register all those node modules right where they live.
+NPM is such a versatile solution, of course it works for frontend resources, so here's a requirejs manifest generator so you can register all those node modules right where they live.

 Script Usage
 ------------